 We know how important your water heater is and want to help you properly maintain your unit so it will last for years.
 Our friendly technicians can perform maintenance and repairs on your existing heater to ensure it is safe, reliable and able to meet your needs.
 When the time comes to replace your water heater, we’ll get to know your unique hot water requirements and help you select a new hot water heater that can fulfill your usage demands.

 Not only can we install your new unit, you can also count on us to periodically service it to help you avoid costly breakdowns and safety issues.
-In the event of an emergency, our 24-hour repair service is available year-round to swiftly restore your hot water.
+In the event of an emergency, call us 24/7 year-round to schedule a service.

 The hot water heater is one of the most important home appliances.
 Let us help you make a responsible investment that will benefit your home for years.
 Call Home Climates today and let us fit you with the right water heater.